Sokrkose/DC-DC-Converter-Designs/README.md

 ### 600V Input, 12V Output, 200mA max current DC-DC

 This is the DC-DC Converter that powers the led indicator of the Battery Pack that shows if the voltage of the Battery Pack (in the side of the vehicle) is more than 60V.
+It takes as input up to 600V and it gives as output a stable 12V Voltage Level.
 This is a Test PCB and not the final one, since the final PCB is integrated in the Fusebox PCB which is in a different repository.

 ![photo](Screenshots/Screenshot_18.png)
 ![photo](Screenshots/Screenshot_19.png)